-The difference in the gene expression between cells, tissues or organism can be examined using the PCR.
+The difference in the gene expression between cells, tissues or organisms can be examined using the PCR.

 "When a protein is formed from a gene via the mRNA transcript is called gene expression."

-A cytokine is a component of the immune system plays an important role in during organ transplantation.
+A cytokine is a component of the immune system that plays an important role during organ transplantation.
 Also involved in autoimmune disorders and inflammatory disorders.

 Moreover, in the gene therapy experiments it is used to measure the gene insert into plasmid as well as its expressions in cell lines.